-- Critical Reading.
-This course is designed for college students who desire to improve their critical reading skills, including reading comprehension, vocabulary development, and reading rate. - Literacy and the Young Child.
+2210 Critical Reading.
+Improvement of critical reading skills, including reading comprehension, vocabulary development,

+- and reading rate. - Literacy and the Young Child.
 Developmentally appropriate techniques and materials designed to assist young children in pre-reading and the transition to beginning reading.
 Includes field experience.
-B Fee \$10

-- The Reading Writing Connection.
+B Fee \$10 - The Reading Writing Connection.
 Theories and strategies for developing communication skills and reasoning abilities.
 Emphasis will be on the integration and application of listening, speaking, writing, and thinking skills throughout the curriculum.
 Students will spend a minimum of 12 clock-hours observing and teaching in an elementary/middle school setting.
 B Fee \$25 - Practical Applications to Reading.
 Organization and use of content, learning experiences, and resources for teaching reading in the elementary school.
 B Fee \$25 - 4360 Reading Across the Curriculum/Practicum.
 Theories and strategies for teaching and integrating reading strategies throughout the elementary/middle school curriculum.
 Emphasis will be placed on developing and delivering a one-week content area unit.
 Students will spend a minimum of 10 clock hours in their assigned classroom before beginning the unit.
 B